Managing Symptoms of Postural Orthostatic Tachycardia Syndrome

 Increasing blood volume to prevent dizziness, lightheadedness, and/or fainting.

 Increase the salt intake.
-My daughter swallows 6 grams of salt per day in pill form in addition to eating salty snacks and over-salting food.
+It is common for people with POTS to swallow 6-10 grams of salt per day in pill form in addition to eating salty snacks and over-salting food.
 While most Americans are trying to decrease their salt intake, people with POTS really need salt in high quantities.
 Salt helps them retain water in their blood vessels which in turn elevates blood pressures to normal levels (or prevents it from falling when they stand).
 Some aim to have daily salt intakes up to 10 grams (10,000 mg) to control their symptoms.
 Some people with POTS prefer Himalayan pink salt capsules or salt sticks instead of normal sodium chloride tablets.
 Naturally salty foods to try include cold cuts, cured meat, and store bought soups.
 If you are taking Florinef, Thermotabs are a great way to get both salt and potassium.

 Drink, drink, drink.
 Individuals with POTS should be drinking AT LEAST 2-4 LITERS of water, milk, pedialyte, Gatorade, Propel etc. per day.
 Some parents recommend drinking 3 liters pedialyte every day instead of water.
 When consuming that much salt, you MUST have fluids to accompany them to prevent dehydration.
-When I don’t know what else to do to help my daughter, I get her a nice tall glass of water with ice!
 Here are some recipes to make your own sports drinks at home.

 General Strategies to Manage POTS